 What became all the more clear was that we wanted to find a way to help everyone else break free from the burden of monthly bills.
 For us, paying zero for our monthly bills is everything.

 It’s all very simple.
 Download the app to your phone, either Apple or Android.
-Then, every time you purchase an item, take a photo of the receipt and you receive 1% of the total amount back into your ZipZero account.
+Then, every time you purchase an item, take a photo of the receipt and receive 0.1% of the total amount back into your ZipZero account.

-The money from your ZipZero account can then be put towards a utility bill of your choosing.
+The money earned from scanning your receipts will be added to your ZipZero account and can be put towards a utility bill of your choosing.

-You are limited to earnings of £50 per month, but I’m pretty sure most of us don’t spend £5000 in such a short period.
+You are limited to earnings of £50 per month, but I’m pretty sure most of us will ever get anywhere near that limit.

 The app is very easy to use, and it usually takes a few seconds to scan a receipt.